 Get exclusive member benefits & effect social change.
 Join Today

-Syphilis is a sexually transmitted infection that is spread through direct contact with syphilis sores.
-The disease has been known about and studied since at least the early 16th century.
-It is treatable and relatively simple to prevent (Knudsen, 2011).
-Despite the body of knowledge around it, there was a major uptick in syphilis cases during the 2000s, especially among women ages 20 to 24 and men ages 35 to 39 (CDC).
+Syphilis is a sexually transmitted infection (STI) that spreads through direct contact with syphilis sores.
+People have known about and studied this disease since at least the early 16th century.
+It’s treatable and relatively simple to prevent.
+There was a major increase in syphilis cases during the 2000s, especially among women ages 20 to 24 and men ages 35 to 39.

 Treponema pallidum is the bacterium that causes syphilis and, subsequently, neurosyphilis.
 Neurosyphilis tends to develop about 10 to 20 years after the initial infection with the bacterium.
-Untreated syphilis and being HIV-positive are major risk factors for developing neurosyphilis.
+Having HIV and untreated syphilis are major risk factors for neurosyphilis.